codervixen8738/Movie-recommendation-Visualization-Using-Power-BI/README.md

 Filter by Recommendation Score

 ## How to View
-- Open `PowerBIPerformancedata.pbix` file in Power BI
+- Open `movierecommendation_dashboard.pbix` file in Power BI
 - Dataset in `movies(1).csv`

 ## Screenshot